serverpod/serverpod_docs/docs/06-concepts/11-authentication/04-providers/06-custom-providers.md

 );
 ```

-This will log out the user currently associated with the `session`.
-All active sessions for this user across all devices will be revoked.
+This method handles all necessary steps, including token deletion, client notifications, and session updates.

 ### Example: Removing All Auth Tokens in an Endpoint

-To sign out a user on all devices using an endpoint, the `signOutUser` method can be used within the `UserAuthentication` class.
-The method removes all auth tokens associated with the user.
+To sign out a user on all devices using an endpoint, the `signOutUser` method in the `UserAuthentication` class can be employed.
+This method ensures that all authentication tokens associated with the user are removed and that all related processes are correctly handled.

 ```dart
 class AuthenticatedEndpoint extends Endpoint {